taniman/profit-trailer/README.md

 If you have pm2 installed just use this command.<br />
 pm2 start pm2-GunbotProxyCommunity.json <br />
 pm2 save <br />
-This will make sure that pm2 will automatically starts the proxy when pm2 reloads. <br />
+This will make sure that pm2 will automatically start the proxy when pm2 reloads. <br />
 <br />
 To see the proxy log you could do. <br />
 pm2 log 'id' <-- this is the id pm2 gave your proxy